Thomas Pynchon: Media scrutiny of private life

-In 1990, Pynchon married his literary agent, Melanie Jackson—a great-granddaughter of Theodore Roosevelt and a granddaughter of Robert H. Jackson, U.S. Supreme Court Justice and Nuremberg trials prosecutor—and fathered a son, Jackson, in 1991.
 The disclosure of Pynchon's 1990s location in New York City, after many years in which he was believed to be dividing his time between Mexico and northern California, led some journalists and photographers to try to track him down.
 Shortly before the publication of Mason & Dixon in 1997, a CNN camera crew filmed him in Manhattan.
 Angered by this invasion of his privacy, he called CNN asking that he not be identified in the footage of the street scenes near his home.
 When asked by CNN, Pynchon rejected their characterization of him as a recluse, saying, "My belief is that 'recluse' is a code word generated by journalists ... meaning, 'doesn't like to talk to reporters'."
 CNN also quoted him as saying, "Let me be unambiguous.
 I prefer not to be photographed."
 The next year, a reporter for the Sunday Times managed to snap a photo of him as he was walking with his son.